ktustanowski/DynamicHomeScreen-PoC/README.md

 - call closures from protocols in appropriate places
 - update HomeFactory to be able to return this new view controller when asked (if needed - in the sample app its all about the indexes so if new view controller is named correctly it will just work)

+## Important Note
+While implementing in real application I changed a bit concept of communication using closures.
+Passing HomeItem kind of broke MVVM because it was exposing model to ViewController.
+So instead I just use `IndexPath`s.
+Just remember that different temlates can use different item ordering.

 ## Feature Toggling
 This sample application contains very simple Feature Toggle support.
 More detailed information can be found here -> https://github.com/ktustanowski/feature-toggle-proof-of-concept.